Covid 19 coronavirus: A week under lockdown and people are still breaching the rules

 "If you feel unsafe, leave the house, lockdown or not.
 Go outside and call the police."

-Over the weekend, police were called to a backpackers facility in Queenstown after neighbours reported a mass gathering of up to 60 people.
+Over the weekend, police were called to a backpackers lodge in Queenstown after neighbours reported a gathering of up to 60 people.

-The group of tourists were seen spilling out of Deco Backpackers laughing and holding bottles of alcohol - some reportedly drunk.
+The tourists were seen spilling out of Deco Backpackers laughing and holding bottles of alcohol - some reportedly drunk.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-It was also put up in order to steer traffic away from the new 10-5 police number, which the public was initially encouraged to phone on to report a breach.
+It was also put up to steer traffic away from the new 105 police number, which the public were initially encouraged to call to report a breach.

 As of midday on Tuesday, almost 10,000 people had reported those who were not sticking to the rules.